-You can determine the frequency of queries that are run against a bts index by enabling tracking.
+You can determine the frequency of queries that are run against a bts index by logging queries.

-When tracking is enabled, each query run against the bts index produces a log record in the \$INFORMIXDIR/tmp/bts_query.log file.
-Each log record has five fields, separated by a pipe character (|):
+When tracking is enabled, each query that is run against the bts index produces a log record in the \$INFORMIXDIR/tmp/bts_query.log file.
+Each log record has five fields, which are separated by pipe characters (1):